 “We didn’t draft this flawed bill.
 Our lawyers are clear this is an exemption.
 It enables hunts to use full packs of hounds.” – Director of the Master of Fox Hounds Association (MFHA)

 Many experts say the hunt are acting irresponsibly by taking advantage of this loophole, such as the Hawk Board who have speculated that not only could a bird of prey not reasonably be used effectively to kill a fox being chased by a pack of hounds; but it could also injure the hounds and riders in the process, as well as prolonging the foxes death.

 This is another loophole in the hunting act that hunts have been accused of taking advantage of – under the exemption, terriermen who accompany the hunt are able to ‘dig out’ a fox from below ground with 1 terrier, so long as they own the land / have the land owners written permission and are doing so in order to protect game or wild birds that are being kept for shooting.

 In these cases, foxes that are dug out must be done so to guns (to be shot) by a competent person as soon as safely possible.
-This exemption bring up controversy as hunts can simply dig the fox out and resume hunting, and say they lost control of the hounds if challenged.
+This exemption brings up controversy as hunts can simply dig the fox out and resume hunting, then say they lost control of the hounds if challenged.

 Attempts To Repeal The Hunting Act

 In July 2015, the government included a manifesto committed to holding a free vote in parliament on a repeal of the hunting act.
 This never happened due to a mixture of circumstances including the SNP pledging to vote against a repeal, a lack of public and parliamentary support and David Cameron’s early resignation.